Our Impact / Global Research Advisory Committee

 global research advisory Committee

-The Global Research Advisory Committee (RAC) is comprised of researchers from across the globe who are experts in the field of adventure and experiential education.
-All of the members of the committee are connected to at least one Outward Bound School and through volunteering their time and expertise on the committee demonstrate their passion for and commitment to the work of Outward Bound.
+The Global Research Advisory Committee (GRAC) is comprised of researchers from around the world who are experts in the field of adventure and experiential education.
+All of the members of the committee are connected to at least one Outward Bound School and, through volunteering their time and expertise on the committee, demonstrate their passion for and commitment to the work of Outward Bound.

 Nevin Harper – Canada